Front Street Writers Studio & Office

 - Megan Raphael – Former Director National Writers Series (January 2010 – August

 - Grant Parsons – Co-founder, National Writers Series

 - Anne Stanton – Co-founder, National Writers Series

 - Doug Stanton – Founder, Front Street Writers and National Writers Series

-The journal features original pieces of fiction, nonfiction and poetry by Front Street Writers students.
-Copies of Front Street Writers Literary Review are available for $10 plus $3 shipping and handling.
+Features original pieces of fiction, nonfiction and poetry by Front Street Writers students. $10 plus $3 S&H.